The GCS mentoring programme brings together communication specialists in a mentoring partnership.

 We aim to match as many mentors and mentees as possible.
 This is a rolling programme of matching.
 If you aren’t matched first time round, you will be carried over onto the following months matching exercise.

-To apply, complete the relevant application and send it to GCSMentoringProgramme@cabinetoffice.gov.uk:
+To apply as a mentor, complete the application and send it to GCSMentoringProgramme@cabinetoffice.gov.uk:

 What happens next: